Welcome to Hoopville!

 We re-launched with version 4.0 of the site in February 2009, just in time for Championship Week games, and our platform held together fairly well through the 2009-10 and 2010-11 seasons.

-Now in 2011 we’re back, with even more updates.
-We have just launched version 5.0 of Hoopville with a new platform, hosting environment, database, and three-column design.
-And we have a change on the business front as well, as I have retired, selling controlling interest in Hoopville to new Executive Editor Phil Kasiecki, who will guide Hoopville into its second decade with exciting new features, including hosting and sponsorship of our own Hoopville High School tournaments.
+In 2011, we had even more updates.
+Version 5.0 of Hoopville had a new platform, hosting environment, database, and three-column design.
+We had a change on the business front as well, as founder Andrew Flynn retired, selling controlling interest in Hoopville to Phil Kasiecki, who promised to guide Hoopville into its second decade with exciting new features, including hosting and sponsorship of our own Hoopville High School tournaments.

 Our new contact information is below.
 One thing is for sure – Hoopville will bring you the best of college basketball coverage, commentary, insight and analysis.